acolombo1/hello-rails-back-end/README.md

 # My Spendings App

-> This is a Rails application that stores transactions (movements or spendings) in a database, organized in categories, allowing to administrate your budget, by calculating the totals for each category.
-It uses Devise for authentication.
-Though it is designed for the mobile device, you could well use it from your browser.
+> This is a Rails API server (back-end) application, to be used in combination with the front-end (which just displays a random greeting). [https://github.com/acolombo1/hello-react-front-end](https://github.com/acolombo1/hello-react-front-end)
 ## Built With

 - Ruby
 - Rails
-- RSpec - Capybara - Database Cleaner for testing
-- Letter opener gem
-- Devise for Authentication
 - Git and Github using GitFlow

 ## Getting Started